somnathmondal123/Magento-2/README.md

 ![]( https://icepay.com/app/themes/icepay/dist/images/logos/logo_icepay.svg)

-Payment Module for Magento 2
+ICEPAY Magento 2 Payment Module
 ============================

 Make payments in your Magento 2 webshop possible.
 Download the special Magento 2 webshop module [here](https://github.com/ICEPAY/Magento-2/releases), and you will be able to offer the most frequently used national and international online payment methods.